canidlogic/dog/doc/DogVars.md

 # Dog template variables

 This document describes the custom template variables that must be set up in the Yip CMS before the Dog (meta)templates in the `template` directory can function properly.

-(Remember that the Dog metatemplates will also need to be compiled with `dogmeta.pl` before they can be used!)
+(Remember that the Dog metatemplates will also need to be compiled with `dogmeta.pl` before they can be used, and that the Dog preprocessor must be installed in the Yip deployment!)

 ## Localization variables